hankbao/libreboot/docs/index.md

 The deblobbed coreboot tree used in libreboot is referred to as *coreboot-libre*, to distinguish it as a component of *libreboot*.

-Libreboot is a \'stable\' version of coreboot
+Libreboot is a 'stable' version of coreboot
 ---------------------------------------------

 -   Coreboot uses the [rolling